bmtechlabs/umai-payment-receiver/README.md

 ## API

-To implement the basic behaviour of the payment receiver module, you'll need to extend the `PaymentReceiverAPI` implementing the following methods:
+To implement your payment receiver module, inherit the `PaymentReceiver` class defining the following methods:

 ### `.validate(params, callback)`